SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 LOCATION group.
 This artificial origin is received e.g. by :ref:`scolv` and enables an immediate manual analysis of the closest traces.

+Alternatively picks can be selected and origins can be located as preliminary solution to be sent to the system as regular origin objects, see section :ref:`scrttv-origin-association`.

 Among the configurable parameters are:

 * Global :term:`bindings <binding>`: